Norfolk school classroom

 Norfolk’s education landscape is a mixed bag.
-Some schools are genuinely outstanding; others struggle.
-The county operates a comprehensive system with no grammar schools, and school choice often depends more on geography than preference.
+Some schools are outstanding; others struggle.
+The county operates a full system with no grammar schools, and school choice often depends more on geography than preference.
 Understanding how admissions work, which areas have the best catchment schools, and what alternatives exist can save you months of stress and thousands in house prices.

 How Norfolk School Admissions Work

 Norfolk County Council manages admissions for community and voluntary-controlled schools.
 Apply through Norfolk’s online portal by 15 January for September primary entry, and 31 October for secondary.
 Most schools use distance from home as the primary criteria after looked-after children and siblings.
-This means your address effectively determines your school – making property location critical for families.
+This means your address effectively determines your school, making property location critical for families.

 Academies and free schools manage their own admissions but typically follow similar distance-based criteria.
 Faith schools (particularly Catholic primaries in Norwich) apply additional religious criteria.
-Always check individual school admission policies – they can vary significantly even between neighbouring schools.
+Always check individual school admission policies, they can vary significantly even between neighbouring schools.

 Outstanding Schools by Area